-Devon’s leading family tourist attractions include Crealy Park, Paignton Zoo, Go Ape, Plymouth’s National Marine Aquarium, Buckfast Abbey, Woodlands and an abundance of more.
-These include a number of unique museums, magnificent stately homes and marine centres, with trendy highlights for all the family such as the Bicton Park Botanical Gardens and the medieval Dartmouth Castle.
-The 180 miles of the Tarka Trail and the 120 miles of the Coast to Coast trail are excellent, despite tough in places.
+Devon’s leading family tourist attractions include Crealy Park, Paignton Zoo, Go Ape, Plymouth’s National Marine Aquarium, Buckfast Abbey, Woodlands, and an abundance of more.
+These include many unique museums, magnificent stately homes, and marine centres, with trendy highlights for all the family such as the Bicton Park Botanical Gardens and the medieval Dartmouth Castle.
+The 180 miles of the Tarka Trail and the 120 miles of the Coast to Coast trail are excellent despite tough places.

-Here you will find self catering properties along the coastline and right through the region of Devon, with in Lynmouth, Barnstaple and multiple other prominent towns and rural communities.
+Here, you will find self catering cottages along the coastline and right through Devon’s region, within Lynmouth, Barnstaple, and multiple other prominent towns and rural communities.

 Inland, the place changes from lush, gently sloping knolls to the superbly wild landscapes of Exmoor and Dartmoor.
-Unspoilt Dartmoor and Exmoor offer good ambling and hiking options.
-Dartmoor is a magical place whilst Exmoor National Park is joint by Devon and Somerset, and sprawls for over 260 square miles.
-View our Dartmoor holiday cottages.
+Unspoiled Dartmoor and Exmoor offer good ambling and hiking options.
+Dartmoor is a magical place while Exmoor National Park is joint with Devon and Somerset and sprawls over 260 square miles.